How to Understand a Profit & Loss Account. What is P&L?

-The profit and loss account, or P&L, for a business contains valuable information about how well it’s doing.
+The profit and loss, p and l account, or P&L, for a business contains valuable information about how well it’s doing.
 Along with the balance sheet, it’s one of the most important reports that your business can produce.

-In its most simple form, the P&L tells you how much you have sold, how much you have bought and how much profit (or loss) you have made over a specific period of time.
+In its most simple form, your profit and loss report tells you how much you have sold, how much you have bought and how much profit (or loss) you have made over a specific period of time.

-Many smaller businesses only file abbreviate accounts which don’t require a full P&L account, and so can sometimes let this important report slide.
-When looking for business finance, however, you may be required to provide a full and up to date P&L report.
+Many smaller businesses only file abbreviated accounts which don’t require a full P&L account, and so can sometimes let this important report slide.
+When looking for invoice finance, however, you may be required to provide a full and up to date P&L report.

 Other income received by the business, such as bank interest or money received from the sale of assets, is not included in turnover because it does not represent income from your main trading activity.

 These are the costs that are directly related to the sales you have made, so it includes raw materials or stock you have purchased to resell.
 It may also include the cost of creating the items that you’ve sold, including the cost of staff time if you are selling services.

 This is the sum of turnover minus cost of sales.
 It tells you how much profit you are making directly from your sales.
 It’s a very useful feature of your P&L!

 These are all other costs associated with running a business, such as the rent and rates on your premises, accountancy and legal fees, and depreciation.
 These costs cannot be directly linked to your sales and may not change very much even if your sales figures were to change significantly.